Ramzy1959/alx-system_engineering-devops/0x00-shell_basics/README.md

-rm -r; this ia command used to delete a directories with contents forcefully. cd -; this is command is used to change the working directory to the previous one.
+rm -r; this ia command used to delete a directories with contents forcefully. cd -; this is command is used to change the working directory to the previous one. ls -al . ..; this command is used to list hidden files of the current directory and the directory before it, all in a long format